The pc-kombo PC Part Picking Guide

 When picking a graphics card the most important factor is again performance in the relevant, non-synthetic benchmarks.
 As collected in our gpu benchmark.
 The only factor resembling the core/thread limit of processors is VRAM: How much memory the card has can be important to run higher settings in games.
 And for tasks like Machine Learning, where more exotic specifications like CUDA cores or Stream processors become relevant.
 Apart from that, picking a gpu involves:

 - Selecting the best modern gpu series that fits into budget, the case and does not need more power than the power supply can provide.

 - Choosing a specific model that comes with a good cooling system.

-Minimum for current games is 4GB Vram, but that can already be not enough for higher settings in some games.
+Minimum for current games is 8GB Vram, but that can already be not enough for higher settings in some games.
 More is better.
-Modern series are the Radeon RX 6000 cards and the NVDIA GeForce RTX 3000 series as well as some GeForce GTX card, namely the GTX 1650 Super, GTX 1660, GTX 1660 Super and 1660 Ti.
-All of these cards are hard to get right now, especially for a fair price, and the cheaper ones not at all.
+Modern series are the Radeon RX 6000 cards and the NVDIA GeForce RTX 3000 series.
+All of these cards are hard to get right now, especially for a fair price.

 An important factor when selecting a graphics card is the target resolution and refresh rate.
 Higher resolution and refresh rates need vastly more gpu power.
 Gamers thus typically separate the gpus available into tiers, of cards that are good enough for 1080p, 1440p or 4K gaming, and then again adding the requirement to hit 60 FPS or 144 FPS or even 240 FPS in specific games.
 Only the strongest gpus available are fit for 4K gaming at 60 FPS or 1440p at 144 FPS, while 1080p at 60 FPS works well with less expensive options.
 Of course, for someone not playing current AAA gamers a weaker card can suffice even with those higher quality display parameters.